Sell Your Chapel Hill Home for Cash.

 Near UNC-Chapel Hill, Franklin Street, or anywhere in Orange County — we make a fair cash offer within 24 hours.
 No agents, no repairs, no waiting.
-Professors relocating, inherited homes, any situation.
+Professors relocating, inherited homes, any situation handled with care.

 Chapel Hill sits at the heart of Orange County, anchored by UNC-Chapel Hill — one of the oldest public universities in the country — and bordered by Carrboro to the west and Hillsborough to the north.
 That academic anchor creates a seller profile unlike any other market in North Carolina.
 Faculty accepting positions elsewhere, researchers finishing contracts, emeritus professors downsizing from homes near Meadowmont and Southern Village.
 These are sellers on academic calendars, not real estate timelines.